EisigesEis/DauntlessEndpointDocumentation/Gauntlet/GetGauntletTrackersInfo.md

 ---

 ## Comment
 I missed out on documenting this.
 It's a retired feature as of awakening.
+I remember there being information about tracker progress communicated over this endpoint.
+For the awakening version refer to [SearchPublic.md#tags=gauntlet_store](../Store/Product/Skus/SearchPublic.md#tagsgauntlet_store).